What is the Equity Ratio?

 - Total Tangible Assets = $60 million – $10 million = $50 million

-With all of the necessary assumptions set, we can simply divide our shareholders’ equity assumption by the total tangible assets to arrive at an equity ratio of 40%.
+With all the necessary assumptions, we can simply divide our shareholders’ equity assumption by the total tangible assets to achieve an equity ratio of 40%.

 - Equity Ratio = $20 million ÷ $50 million = 0.40, or 40%